telent/blinkenlicht/README.md

 * blinkenlicht.fnl is the module that parses `bar` and `indicator` forms and does all the UI

-* also in bl.fnl but needs extracting to a home of its own, all the glue that looks up load average, wifi signal strength, time of day etc for indicators to use
+* metric.fnl is a collection of functions that read metrics (load average, battery status etc) from the system, for indicators to display.

 Use the `default.nix` for guidance as to libraries and other setup required - or just use it, of course.